morpho-matters/morpholib/docs/guides/projects.md

     atFrame=time, duration=30, stagger=15, jump=2j)
 ```

-You can apply this on `fadeIn()` as well, which is how I accomplish the fade jump animations in my videos:
+You can apply this on `fadeIn()` as well, which is how I accomplish many of the opening animations in my videos:

 ```python
 # Create "Linear" label.